 Homes with older windows tend to use thinner glass and can be quite drafty, especially during the cold and windy winter months.
 According to Home Advisor, approximately two percent of a home’s heating/energy loss comes from windows.
 Newer windows tend to be more energy efficient because they contain newer coatings and are typically double-paned, improving or limiting heat pass-through.
 They also typically have argon or krypton gas between the two panes, increasing their insulative properties.

-Unfortunately, there is some debate as to how much money you’ll actually save on your energy bill when replacing older windows with newer, energy-efficient versions.
+Unfortunately, there is some debate about how much money you’ll actually save on your energy bill when replacing older windows with newer, energy-efficient versions.
 The real answer depends on how old and inefficient your windows actually are in the first place.
-A homeowner with 50-year-old windows will naturally benefit more than someone who’s windows were replaced just 10 years ago.
+A homeowner with 50-year-old windows will naturally benefit more than someone whose windows were replaced just 10 years ago.

 ENERGY STAR notes that a typical homeowner can save anywhere from $27 to $465 per year.
-Where you fall on this spectrum depends on if you replace windows with a single pane or double panes.
+Where you fall on this spectrum depends on replacing windows with a single pane or double panes.

 Replacement vs Repair

 Also worth repairing are windows that drag when you open or close them.
-Often, they just need an adjustment to the sash to reposition the hinge channel.
-These fixes are not only inexpensive, but you can do them yourself with minimal skill or even call a handyman, if you’re so inclined.
-No permits required.
+Often, they need an adjustment to the sash to reposition the hinge channel.
+These fixes are not only inexpensive, but you can do them yourself with minimal skill or even call a handyman if you’re so inclined.
+No permits are required.

 Yes, new windows can save you money; they probably won’t save you enough to “pay for themselves” in the short-term.
-Definitely go for new windows if you’re looking to upgrade the look of your home and increase its value, but consider repairs instead if you simply need to reduce energy costs.
+Definitely go for new windows if you’re looking to upgrade your home’s look and increase its value, but consider repairs instead if you need to reduce energy costs.
 You’ll spend less and receive similar savings in terms of energy consumption.